Lifefy life insurance review 2020

 With an aim to make life insurance accessible to more people, Lifefy offers term and guaranteed issue policies online.
 It’s backed by one of the biggest insurers in the game, and its coverage amounts are generous for instant-approval policies.

 But if you live outside one of the 38 states it services, compare life insurance companies.

 What types of life insurance coverage does Lifefy offer?

 Lifefy sells two types of policies, both underwritten by SBLI:

-- Term life.
+- Term life insurance.
 Available in 10-, 15- or 20-year terms, this term life policy has predictable premiums and a face value between $50,000 and $350,000.
 It comes with a complimentary accelerated death benefit rider, though you may be charged an activation fee.

-- Guaranteed issue.
+- Guaranteed issue life insurance.
 Unlike most guaranteed issue policies, Lifefy’s come with an accidental death benefit rider and has a set term of 10 years.
 Approval is guaranteed, and your beneficiaries will receive $152,500 if you die in an accident, or $2,500 if you die from natural causes.

 What riders can I add to my life insurance policy?